emberjs/guides/source/index.md

 On the left side of each page in the Guides is a table of contents, organized into sections that can be expanded to show the topics they cover.
-Both the sections and the topics within each section are ordered from the most basic concepts to more advanced.
+Both the sections and the topics within each section are ordered from the most basic concepts to the more advanced.

 The Guides are intended to contain practical explanations of how to build Ember apps, focusing on the most widely-used features of Ember.js.